galkahana/hummus-reports/docs/job-ticket-boxes.md

 `bottom` or `top` position can be defined refering to the distance from the page top.
 To do this add `origin` entry to the box object with the value `pageTop`.
 In most cases it would go togather with using the `top` property for a box instead of `bottom`.

-## Anchor box left ot top to another box right or bottom
+## Anchor box left top to another box right or bottom

 Killer feature time.
 When creating documents that contain content that you build of the fly, the last thing you want to do is provide exact positioing for that dynamic content.
 The report engine provides the flexible notion of "anchoring" a box top or left to another box bottom or right corners.
 This is quite helpful in creating cells of a table, or just any content that comes below or to the right of something that you don't really feel like computing its width or height (or count) in advance.